yiisoft/docs/000-packages.md

 - named as `yiisoft/something` without yii-prefix
 - titled as "Yii ...
 Package" or "Yii ...
 Helper"
 - must not have dependencies on any Yii-specific packages
-- should have as less dependencies as possible
+- should have as fewer dependencies as possible

+## Configs and defaults

+The following applies to both Yii-specific packages and general purpose packages:

+- Package may have `config` directory with Yii-specific defaults.
+- Package may have "config-plugin" in "extra" section of `composer.json`.
+- Package must not have dependencies in `require` section of `composer.json` that are used in `config` only.